ical4j/ical4j-user-guide/docs/android.md

     }
 </pre>

-Further instructions on reducing the size of your APK using Proguard are available [http://code.google.com/p/maven-android-plugin/wiki/ProGuard here].
+Further instructions on reducing the size of your APK using Proguard are available [here](http://code.google.com/p/maven-android-plugin/wiki/ProGuard).